Erikdekamps/kingly_minimal/components/social-links/README.md

 - **Auto-Detection:** Automatically matches a known icon to a link based on its URL (e.g., finds the "facebook" icon for a `facebook.com` link).
-- **Accessible:** For links that open in a new tab, it provides both a visual `title` attribute and a `visually-hidden` text warning for screen reader users, satisfying WCAG requirements for notifying users of context changes.
+- **Accessible:** For links that open in a new tab, it provides both a visual `title` attribute and `visually-hidden` text warning for screen reader users.

 ## WCAG Compliance